google/backup-dr-custom-roles/README.md

+# Obsolete

+This repository will shortly become obsolete.
+The OnVault role is no longer needed as a default role can be used instead:

+* Backup and DR OnVault --> Replaced with:  **Backup and DR Cloud Storage Operator**

+The Compute Engine Instance backups role will shortly be replaced, although currently the replacement role is still missing five permissions.
+When this is corrected then:

+* Backup and DR Compute Engine Instance Backups --> **Backup and DR Compute Engine Operator**

 # Custom role permissions
 This repository contains a script and YAML files to create or update custom roles to use with Google Cloud Backup and DR.